Skip to content

 This step requires API-Key authentication.

-1. Use the dorsal file push command to create and publish a structured metadata record to DorsalHub.
+1. Use the dorsal file push command to create and securely publish a structured metadata record to DorsalHub.

 dorsal file push "docs/PDFSPEC.pdf"